..

 Drink Driving law & legal information - all breath test, blood test and criminal defence representation & advice.

-THE COURT PROCESS
+THE MAGISTRATES COURT PROCESS

 A typical defended traffic offence proceeds as follows: